Laser Cutting Cost Center

 Kerf Width Reference

-Quick reference for kerf width by material, thickness, and nozzle diameter.
-Essential for path compensation and material planning.
+Quick reference for kerf width by material, thickness, and nozzle diameter to support path compensation and material planning.
+Best used when programming new materials or checking whether nesting assumptions match reality.

 Edge Finishing Time Guide